ipfs/ipfs-blog/src/_blog/000-hello-worlds/README.md

 Greetings Internet!

 This post kicks off the official IPFS (InterPlanetary File System) Blog.
-This is long overdue-- the project is many months old.
+This is long overdue -- the project is many months old.
 We will be making a series of posts explaining various aspects of IPFS, its development, our growing community, and so on.
 This blog will also be used to make all important announcements henceforth.

 <!--more-->